ccyyturralde/Film-Scanner/SETUP_GUIDE.md

 ## Features

-### Live View with Color Inversion
+### Live View Preview
 - Real-time camera preview directly in the app
-- Toggle "Invert Colors" to see film negatives as positives
+- Works with any USB camera on Windows
 - Perfect for composing and focusing
+- **Tip**: Adjust camera settings (exposure, white balance) using your camera's controls

 ### Single-Button Scanning
 - Press SPACE once and the app handles:
-  1. Autofocus
-  2. Capture
+  1. Capture from live view
-  3. Advance to next frame
+  2. Advance to next frame
 - No need to switch between apps or click multiple buttons
+- Focus manually for best results

 ### Automatic Frame Spacing
 - Calibrate once per session